List of Saw characters: Adam Stanheight

 Adam Stanheight is a freelance photographer who was hired by the discharged detective David Tapp to follow Dr. Lawrence Gordon, an oncologist whom Tapp suspected of being the Jigsaw Killer.
 Adam is kidnapped by Jigsaw's apprentice, Amanda Young and placed in a game alongside Dr. Gordon.
 Adam was targeted by Jigsaw because of his spy work, whereas Dr. Gordon was targeted for his cold and uncaring nature, as well as for cheating on his wife.
 The two men are chained to pipes on opposite sides of a large dilapidated industrial bathroom, with an apparent corpse (holding a tape recorder and a revolver) in the middle, and are given instructions via cassette tape.
 Adam's tape urges him to survive, while Dr. Gordon's instructs him to kill Adam by six o'clock.
 Adam discovers a bag containing two hacksaws, which they unsuccessfully attempt to use on their chains; Adam's saw breaks, causing him to become enraged and hurl the broken saw at a mirror.
 Dr. Gordon deduces that the saws are actually intended for their feet, and subsequently realises that they were kidnapped by Jigsaw, whom he knows about because he was once a suspect in the case.
 At six o'clock, desperate to save his family, Dr. Gordon saws off his own foot, much to Adam's horror, and shoots Adam with the apparent corpse's revolver, despite Adam pleading for his life.
 Adam survives the gunshot, but plays dead.
 Zep Hindle, an orderly from Dr. Gordon's hospital, opens the door to the bathroom.
-As he is about to kill Dr. Gordon, Adam rises and bludgeons Zep to death with a toilet tank lid, believing him to be Jigsaw and therefore responsible for their abduction.
+As he is about to kill Dr. Gordon, Adam rises and bludgeons Zep Hindle to death with a toilet tank lid, believing him to be Jigsaw and therefore responsible for their abduction.
 Dr. Gordon crawls away to get help, promising to return to Adam.
 While searching Zep's body for a key, Adam finds a tape recorder that reveals that Zep was also a victim in the game, and was following instructions from Jigsaw in order to obtain an antidote for a slow-acting poison in his bloodstream.
 As the tape ends, the apparent corpse gets up and is revealed to be John Kramer, the actual Jigsaw.
 When Adam tries to shoot him, Jigsaw incapacitates him with an electric shock and seals the bathroom door, telling Adam "Game over" and leaving him to die.
 In Saw II, Adam's corpse is seen (along with that of Zep), revealing that he died some time after the events of Saw.
 In Saw III, it is revealed that Amanda asphyxiated him with a plastic bag in a mercy killing.